Support

 We're here to support you as a disabled student in Cambridge: you can always contact any member of the Executive for support.
 We're particularly useful if you're not getting sufficient support or adjustments or are unsure of your rights.

-The Disability Resource Centre exists to help with all your access requirements, helping you with having your requirements assessed and accessing funding.
-For home students, this will be DSA; for international students, there is unfortunately not yet one solution that applies across Cambridge.
-The DRC are looking into solving this and will keep us updated.
-You can contact them on 01223 332 301, and their website (www.admin.cam.ac.uk/univ/disability/) contains lots of useful information.
+The Disability Resource Centre exists to help with all your access requirements.
+They will aid you in having your requirements assessed, and in accessing funding.
+For home students, this will be the Reasonable Adjustments Fund (RAF) potentially combined with Disabled Students’ Allowance (DSA); for international students, there is the International Students’ Fund (ISF) – the DRC website contains lots of useful information about this.

 Disclosure